fairmatic/FMSDKReactNativeSample/integrate_fmsdk_react_native.md

 <string>Bluetooth</string>
 ```

+> **NOTE**
-> [!NOTE]
+>
 > Even though we won't actually use Bluetooth features, Apple requires this message whenever Bluetooth code is present in an app.
 This is just a technical requirement.

 #### Background task ID

-For the Fairmatic SDK to be more accurate in uploading all trip data, it needs to have [background fetch capability](https://developer.apple.com/documentation/uikit/using-background-tasks-to-update-your-app) and a background task id declared in your Info.plist file.
-You must add the following line in `Info.plist` file:
+For the Fairmatic SDK to be more accurate in uploading all trip data, it needs to have [background fetch capability](https://developer.apple.com/documentation/uikit/using-background-tasks-to-update-your-app) and a background task ID declared in your Info.plist file.
+You must add the following line in the `Info.plist` file:

 ```xml
 <key>BGTaskSchedulerPermittedIdentifiers</key>